vippsas/vipps-checkout/vipps-checkout-api.md

 ### Shipping

 In most situations a merchant wants to send goods to a customer using a shipping provider.
-Consult [the shipping guide](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api/vipps-checkout-how-it-works-shipping) and the [API spec](https://vippsas.github.io/vipps-developer-docs/api/checkout#tag/Session/paths/~1session/post) for a detailed description of which shipping providers and features Vipps Checkout support.
+Consult [the shipping guide](https://vippsas.github.io/vipps-developer-docs/docs/APIs/checkout-api/vipps-checkout-how-it-works-shipping) and the [API spec](https://vippsas.github.io/vipps-developer-docs/api/checkout#tag/Session/paths/~1session/post) for a detailed description of which shipping providers and features Checkout support.

-### Vipps Checkout Direct
+### Checkout Direct

-With Vipps Checkout Direct you can easily implement an express checkout experience directly from a single product without going through a shopping cart.
-Vipps Checkout Direct decouples you from needing to embed the iFrame and lets us handle everything at checkout.vipps.no before returning the customer to your shop after a payment is finished.
-To use Vipps Checkout Direct, follow the [System integration guidelines](#system-integration-guidelines) and make sure you pick [Alternative 2](#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you) under [Step 2: Displaying the session to the user](#step-2-displaying-the-session).
+With Checkout Direct you can easily implement an express checkout experience directly from a single product without going through a shopping cart.
+Checkout Direct decouples you from needing to embed the iFrame and lets us handle everything at checkout.vipps.no before returning the customer to your shop after a payment is finished.
+To use Checkout Direct, follow the [System integration guidelines](#system-integration-guidelines) and make sure you pick [Alternative 2](#alternative-2-vipps-checkout-direct---we-handle-the-checkout-and-redirect-the-user-back-to-you) under [Step 2: Displaying the session to the user](#step-2-displaying-the-session).

-### Vipps Checkout Elements
+### Checkout Elements

-With Vipps Checkout Elements, you can adjust the fields and values present in the Checkout.
+With Checkout Elements, you can adjust the fields and values present in the Checkout.
 For example, you might have a purchasing flow where you do not require an address because you are not sending physical goods, or you do not need the customers to identify themselves because they are already logged into your system.

 The elements mode is set by configuration.Elements in initiate session.